 We need to set cross-region replication of our S3 bucket, but even after setting up cross-region replication a very large amount of our data doesn’t get replicated, what could be the possible reason and how can we overcome this?

-When we apply cross-region replication only new data that you store in source bucket will get replicated across the region, data which was existing prior to implementation of Cross-region replication will not get replicated.
+When we apply cross-region replication only new data that you store in source bucket will get replicated across the region, data which was existing prior to the implementation of Cross-region replication will not get replicated.
 In order to replicate that data either, we can write a script to copy entire data across a region or we can create a lambda function, or we can do it using S3 bucket dashboard also.

 Does the complete CI/CD solution exist on the AWS platform, if yes, please explain?

 You have provisioned a higher configuration instance and you want to host your Database as well as app server on the very same instance.
 How would you route the traffic on your DB and to your app server?

 We can route traffic in a port-specific manner by registering the targets with Application load balancer where we can mention the port number and the target DB or app server.

 What are the ways to keep your dev/prod team in a loop in case any issue arise with your web/app server outside business hours?